 Cyber breaches, especially when it comes to website security – compromises are very real.
-In fact, there is a huge rise in the reported cases of attacks by cybercriminals targeting SMEs.
-In 2017 alone, open source blogging platform that houses the likes of Apple, Airbnb, Uber, and more published an attack report in which in February alone the number of cases of IP attacks increased from the 63 million to 85 million.
+There is a huge rise in the reported cases of attacks by cybercriminals targeting SMEs.
+In 2017 alone, an open-source blogging platform that houses the likes of Apple, Airbnb, Uber, and more published an attack report in which in February alone the number of cases of IP attacks increased from 63 million to 85 million.
 Cyber breaches, especially when it comes to website security – compromises are very real.
-In fact, there is a huge rise in the reported cases of attacks by cybercriminals targeting SMEs.
-In 2017 alone, open source blogging platform that houses the likes of Apple, Airbnb, Uber, and more published an attack report in which in February alone the number of cases of IP attacks increased from the 63 million to 85 million.
+There is a huge rise in the reported cases of attacks by cybercriminals targeting SMEs.
+In 2017 alone, an open-source blogging platform that houses the likes of Apple, Airbnb, Uber, and more published an attack report in which in February alone the number of cases of IP attacks increased from 63 million to 85 million.

 1. Secure and manage your password

-The blend of secured passwords incorporated to your WordPress login each time when you’re prompted for a change will essentially keep cyber intruders at bay.
+The blend of secured passwords incorporated into your WordPress login each time you’re prompted for a change will essentially keep cyber intruders at bay.

 2. Two-step authentication

-Only those users that have provided these details can access your site’s login page from a new device.
+Only those users who have provided these details can access your site’s login page from a new device.
 They can also change their password by providing these unique details.
-In this way, you not just keep your user’s data from getting accessed by malicious third-party sources but also gain the confidence of your customers.
+In this way, you not only keep your user’s data from getting accessed by malicious third-party sources but also gain the confidence of your customers.

 3. Have an SSL in place

 For any business like yours that accepts digital payments, an SSL certification is a must.
-Secure payment websites like PayPal and Stripe require websites to have an SSL connection so that users can initiate secure payments transfer.
+Secure payment websites like PayPal and Stripe require websites to have an SSL connection so that users can initiate secure payment transfers.
 You can either use a plugin to enter your SSL details or choose from the available website builders to put your SSL on your WordPress site.

 4. Use a secure email login

-Not many WordPress users setup a new email for their website.
-Simply using your usual email to login to WordPress and receive notifications is too predictable and exposed to attacks.
-In order to secure your WordPress site one step further make sure you use a complex email address that hackers will have a hard time guessing.
+Not many WordPress users set up a new email for their website.
+Simply using your usual email to log in to WordPress and receive notifications is too predictable and exposes you to attacks.
+To secure your WordPress site one step further make sure you use a complex email address that hackers will have a hard time guessing.

-With a separate email address being used for your site’s purpose, you will now be able to easily keep a track of all those users who view your site actively.
-Detect any potential threats with easy to monitor plugins that allows you to block a specific user in case you find anything suspicious.
+With a separate email address being used for your site’s purpose, you will now be able to easily keep track of all those users who view your site actively.
+Detect any potential threats with easy-to-monitor plugins that allow you to block a specific user in case you find anything suspicious.
 If you find the threat is highly damaging you can also perform a temporary lockdown of your site.
 In that case, no other website user will be able to access your site until you’re sure your business is protected from any impending cyber-attack.

 5. Control user accounts frequently

-When allowing users to enter into your website by creating an account, you do get a registered member of your site but at the same time you should become more vigilant for a number of reasons:
+When allowing users to enter your website by creating an account, you do get a registered member of your site but at the same time you should become more vigilant for several reasons:

 - The user can access your site internally

-- It gets easier to intrude your secured sections
+- It gets easier to intrude on your secured sections

 - Install a malicious virus on your platform